Skip to content

 The Kubernetes Dashboard

 The Kubernetes Dashboard is a powerful and simple way to work with your cluster without having access to a command line.
 It is accessed securely by using the user's own permissions, with the dashboard its self having no permissions in your cluster.
 OpenUnison manages the login process for you, so there's no need to upload a kubectl configuration to the dashboard to make it work.
-The dashboard can be deployed with:

 DO NOT SETUP AN INGRESS FOR YOUR DASHBOARD - OpenUnison takes care of that for you.